 Although SHP megacrysts are much older than megacrysts described in previous studies, the textural and chemical observations are strikingly similar.
 We favor a magmatic origin for these megacrysts and interpret these similarities to suggest that a common magmatic process is responsible for K-feldspar megacryst formation.

 Wolfe, Claire; Loocke, Matthew; and Brown, Kenneth, "Megacrystic Potassium Feldspar Magmatism In The Southern Mojave Desert, California" (2022).
 Annual Student Research Poster Session.
-98.
+98, Scholarly and Creative Work from DePauw University.